PierreSenellart/provsql/doc/source/user/configuration.rst

     Enable provenance tracking for ``INSERT``, ``UPDATE``, and ``DELETE`` statements (see :doc:`data-modification`).
 Requires PostgreSQL ≥ 14.

+.. _provsql-boolean-provenance:

+``provsql.boolean_provenance`` (default: ``off``)
+    Enable the safe-query rewriter that recognises self-join-free hierarchical conjunctive queries (and UCQs of such queries) over TID / BID base tables and rewrites them with per-atom ``DISTINCT`` projections so the resulting provenance circuit is read-once.
+A read-once circuit is probability-evaluated in linear time by the ``'independent'`` method, replacing the
+    ``'tree-decomposition'`` or ``'compilation'`` fallback that would
+    otherwise be needed.
+The root of every rewritten circuit is tagged so that semirings whose algebra is not Boolean-faithful refuse to evaluate it; see :doc:`probabilities` and the :ref:`compatibility note <semiring-boolean-compat>` in
+    :doc:`semirings`.
+Queries outside the recognised class pass through unchanged.

 .. _provsql-verbose-level:

 ``provsql.verbose_level`` (default: ``0``)